JWBlackHole/myblog/static/media/AboutMe.b866ff637a76b3e314b4.md

 **Hello, it is JW Blackhole.**

-Now, I am a junior student majoring EECS at NTHU, loving C/C++ very much, as it's my first programming language since high school &#x1f496;.
+Now, I am a junior student majoring EECS at NTHU, loving C/C++ very much, which is my first programming language since high school &#x1f496;.

 I am also passsionate about facing challenges, solving problems and I always have a curious mind &#x1f4a1;.